wallarm/product-documentation/docs/4.6/fast/en/operations/test-policy/fuzzer-configuration.md

 ![Condition example][img-anomaly-condition]

-> #### Info:: Default behavior
->
+!!! info "Default behavior"
-> If there are no configured conditions in this section, the fuzzer will detect the server response with parameters anomalously different from the response to the baseline request.
+    If there are no configured conditions in this section, the fuzzer will detect the server response with parameters anomalously different from the response to the baseline request.
 For example, a long server response time can be a reason to detect the server response as anomalous.

 ## The "Consider result not an anomaly if response" section